Download all exemplars

 This involves creatively using variations of dance movements and elements to enhance choreography, and communicating ideas with coherence in response to the brief.

-In this evidence, the student has based their choreography on the concept of Turangawaewae.
-The specific statement of intention for the composition has been provided.
+In this evidence, the students based their choreography on ideas from a whakataukī.
+The specific statement of intention for the composition is provided.

-The student has composed a sequence that includes creative use of repetition and complementary use of shapes, movements, and levels.
-Key ideas are clearly referenced and repeated without continually introducing new ideas.
+The composed sequence includes creative use of repetition and complementary use of shapes, movements, and levels.
+Key ideas are clearly referenced, e.g. movements that clearly communicate the idea of children playing.
+Key movements are repeated without continually introducing new ideas.
 Instead, variation and development are used to enhance the choreography.
+There is a repeated motif that represents the idea of home in a literal way, but which communicates the ideas clearly and is varied and developed throughout.